From cozy beer taverns to eccentric cocktail joints, we explore the best bars in Brussels that offer a unique glimpse

 Life is Beautiful

-Cocktail lovers will be in paradise at this elegant little bar in downtown Brussels.
+Cocktail lovers will be in paradise at this elegant little bar in central Brussels.
 The small but cozy venue offers an intimate yet unpretentious setting in which to gather with friends.
 You will have plenty of fun watching the mixologists whip up dazzling concoctions using various spirits, liquors, spices, bitters, and syrups; most of which are homemade.
 With an ever-changing menu, there are always adventurous new flavor combinations to try.
 The cocktails often incorporate surprising ingredients such as black walnut bitter and horseradish infused Quinoa Vodka.
 And if you want to explore the world of mixology further, you can book a cocktail masterclass or a tasting at the venue.

 Life is Beautiful, Rue Antoine Dansaert 161

 La Pharmacie Anglais

 Nestled inside an old rustic pharmacy just north of Sablon, La Pharmacie Anglais is undoubtedly one of the most unique bars in Brussels.
 In true speakeasy style, you have to first ring the doorbell and be greeted by a flamboyantly dressed host to gain entry.
 This, combined with the extravagant interior, makes this bar particularly special.
 Decked out with cabinets full of curious objects, shelves of old medicine bottles, and walls of forest foliage, the venue oozes an eccentric, other-worldly vibe; made all the more dramatic by the dim lighting.
 Once seated in a comfortable armchair, you can enjoy a selection of classic drinks and imaginative cocktails.
 Better still, you can create your own concoction by telling the bar staff your preferences.
 Just make sure you reserve ahead of time as this popular little gem fills up fast on most evenings.

 La Pharmacie Anglais, Coudenberg 66